DIRAVI: Name

-DIRAVI is an acronym for "Direction à rappel asservi" literally meaning "steering with controlled return" more accurately described in English as "power steering with power assisted return".
+DIRAVI is an acronym for "Direction à rappel asservi" translated directly from French as "steering with controlled return", though more descriptively described in English as "power steering with power assisted return".
 In the UK, it was marketed as VariPower and in the U.S. as SpeedFeel.

 Purpose

-This was the first commercially available variable assist power steering arrangement, allowing the motorist power assist when parking, but recognizing that less steering assistance was needed at high speed.
-This feature is now spreading to mainstream vehicles, using electrical motors rather than hydraulic actuation.
+DIRAVI was the first commercially available variable assist power steering arrangement, allowing the motorist power assist when parking, but accounting for less steering assistance being needed at high speed.
+Variable assist power steering has recently been implemented in more mainstream vehicles, using electrical motors rather than hydraulic actuation.

 Citroën engineer Paul Magès invented the system as part of its effort to engineer a practical high power, front-wheel drive car - a new type of vehicle at the time.

-This DIRAVI system is an addition to the integrated Citroën hydropneumatic suspension and braking system.
-These all drew power from an engine-driven pump and hydraulic accumulator.
+The DIRAVI system is an addition to the integrated Citroën hydropneumatic suspension and braking system, with all of them drawing power from an engine-driven pump and hydraulic accumulator.

-This unique Citroën power operated self centring steering system is fitted to Citroën SM, Citroën CX (most), Citroën XM (most V6 PRVs, and left-hand drive only), Maserati Quattroporte II, and Maserati Khamsin.
+This steering system is fitted to the Citroën SM, the Citroën CX (most), the Citroën XM (most V6 PRVs, and left-hand drive only), the Maserati Quattroporte II, and the Maserati Khamsin.